hi-rustin/hi-rustin.rs/_brags/2024-work-brag.md

   - Achieved: No Progress
 - 2024-03-24:
   - Achieved: Skip alway false DNF(Disjunctive Normal Form) condition in TiDB [tidb#51901](https://github.com/pingcap/tidb/pull/51901)
+- 2024-03-31:
+  - Goals: Fix a bug in the TiDB and read the hash join algorithm in TiDB
+  - Achieved: TBD

 #### LeetCode